 Case Results: The Law Offices of Gerald J. Noonan settled the claim for $279,000.

 Client was involved in a motor vehicle accident and sustained full thickness tears to the left and right rotator cuff, which required surgery.
 The insurance company made an initial offer of $99,000.00.

-Case Results: Attorneys Patrick J. Noonan and Brendan J. Noonan filed suit and the case ultimately settled for $225,000.
+Case Results: Suit was filed and Attorney Brendan J. Noonan ultimately settled for $225,000.

 On January 27, 2007, Client tripped over a concrete parking bumper / car stop when exiting a pharmacy and sustained a fracture to the right hip, which required surgery.
 The insurance company made an initial offer of $100,000.00.

 Case Results: Attorney Gerald J. Noonan and Attorney Patrick J. Noonan filed suit and the case was brought to Arbitration where the Plaintiff was awarded $225,000.00.